tESS RENÉ

 This helps your system feel the edges of your body and creates containment when everything feels like it’s leaking out.

 Try this daily: Even if you’re not in crisis, spend five minutes each evening under a blanket or leaning against a wall.
 Think of it as training your body to find safety in pressure so it’s easier to access when overwhelm hits.
+This can turn a reaction of feeling left out, to knowing that you belong no matter what happens.

 Practice 4: Anchor Breath